Mo Ibrahim Foundation Fully-funded Masters Scholarships 2021/2022 for African Students – University of Birmingham

 Governance and state-building are of particular interest to governments, nongovernmental organisations and development agencies, as well as to a growing and vibrant academic community.

-The entry requirements consist of:
+Eligibility: The entry requirements consist of:

 - Good written and spoken English.
 For those whose first language is not English, evidence of this capacity is required.
 Applicants should reach at least level 6.5 in the IELTS or 580 /93 for TOEFL.
 Please check the University website for more information on English language requirements.